 4. Group small numbers of children for activities

 Grouping smaller numbers of children together for activities can be less overwhelming for some.
-Say the names of the children and show them (not just tell) the activity before leaving them to learn together.
+Say the names of the children and show them the activity before leaving them to to complete the activity.
 If a child seems really shy, match her/him with one child until she/he seems more comfortable.

 5. Play games to help children learn each other’s names